Kompensator/Marihacks-2k19/README.md

 ## Repository for Marihacks 2019**

 Some important things:
+- One person edits one file at a time!
+- When a commit is ready, everyone git pull
 - Use latest Anaconda distribution of Python 3
 - Use Visual Studio Code (recommanded)
 - Try to properly format code (readable plz)